2015.09.16: patricia park and alexandra kleeman with anelise chen at aaww!

 - "you teach yourself how to write whatever you're writing as you're writing it."

-- with lotto's part, wanted to write a fairly straightforward bildungsroman
+- re: the structure of fates and furies as a two-part book- with lotto's part, wanted to write a fairly straightforward bildungsroman

 - with mathilde's part, tried to puncture that -- it's told in short sections, jumping around in time